lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :java-version: Version of Java to use for the build. (default: openjdk8)
     :pre-build-script: Shell script to execute before the CLM builder.
         For example, install prerequisites or move files to the repo root.
-        (default: a string with only a comment)
+        (default: a string with a shell comment)
     :stream: Keyword used to represent a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.